bihealth/bih-cluster/bih-cluster/docs/how-to/software/jupyter.md

 ## Connecting to the Running Session

 This is slightly trickier as we have to create a SSH connection/tunnel with potentially multiple hops in between.
 The easiest way is probably to configure your `.ssh/config` to automatically route your connection via the login node (and possibly MDC jail).
-This is described in our [Advanced SSH config documentation](/connecting/advanced-ssh/linux.md#configure-ssh-client).
+This is described in our [Advanced SSH config documentation](../../connecting/advanced-ssh/linux.md#configure-ssh-client)

 In short,add these lines to `~/.ssh/config` (replace curly parts):

 ```
 Host bihcluster
-  user {USERNAME}
+  user {USER_NAME}
   HostName hpc-login-2.cubi.bihealth.org

 Host hpc-cpu*
-  user {USERNAME}
+  user {USER_NAME}
   ProxyJump bihcluster
 ```